gc-proto/experimental/feedback-retroaction/page-feedback-oct.md

 <h4>Interactions</h4>
+<p>The feedback pattern has 3 states (prompt, feedback entry, thank you message).
+For all of these states, the user stays on the same HTML page as they interact with the feedback pattern.</p>

+<p>On page load, the feedback pattern displays the prompt “Did you find what you were looking for” followed by buttons for “Yes” and “No”</p>

-<p><strong>If a user selects "No"</strong> they will be shown an open text field to enter their comment.</p>
+<p><strong>If a user selects "No"</strong> the next step asks the user to provide more details about their experience.</p>

-<p>The open text field begins with a heading labelled "Please provide more details", followed by the text "You will not receive a reply.
+<p>It begins with a heading labelled "Please provide more details", followed by the text "You will not receive a reply.
 Don't include personal information (telephone, email, SIN, financial, medical, or work details).
 Maximum 300 characters".
 After selecting "Submit", the user is shown a thank you message.</p>

+<p>Then there is an open text field to capture the feedback.</p>

+<p>If the contact option is used, a contact link for the service is placed inside an expando labeled “Need urgent help with a problem?
+Contact us” located before the heading and open text field.</p>

+<p>The user selects the “Submit” button to send their feedback.
+After selecting "Submit", the user is shown a thank you message with a green checkmark to indicate that their feedback has been successfully sent.</p>

 <p>If the contact option is used, a contact link for the service is placed inside an expando labeled “Need urgent help with a problem?
 Contact us”.</p>